Adopting a Greyhound

 How much is the adoption fee?

-The typical adoption fee for a retired racing greyhound from CFGA as of January 2018 is $575, although this is subject to change without notice.
+The typical adoption fee for a retired racing greyhound from CFGA as of September 2018 is $650, although this is subject to change without notice.
+This latest increase reflects the true transportation cost and vetting fee increase recently incurred to CFGA.

 If I have adopted from CFGA before, do I need to fill out the application form?

 Yes, please.
-Anyone interested in an adoption should complete the application and submit the deposit.
+Anyone interested in an adoption should complete the application.
 This will result in your name being added to the current potential adopters’ list.

 In What areas will CFGA facilitate an adoption?